pratvi0511/PratviShah_AlgorithmsLabSolution/README.md

 2\
 Enter the value of target\
 21\
-Target achieved after 2 transactions
+Target achieved after 2 transactions <br />
 Enter the value of target\
 19\
 Target achieved after 1 transactions \